 I recently wrote in a review how Jason Bateman is no headliner.
 He’s a good, solid actor, but is simply lost or forgettable in any lead – just try “Office Christmas Party” (click here for my review).
 Not so with Josh Brolin!
-He knocks it out of the park in the Coen brothers’ “Hail Caesar!” and most surely would have earned an Oscar nomination for playing “Eddie Mannix” if his part hadn’t been diluted by some of the quirky scenes that were just a bit too long and cut into having him on screen longer.
+He knocks it out of the park in the Coen brothers’ “Hail, Caesar!” and most surely would have earned an Oscar nomination for playing “Eddie Mannix” if his part hadn’t been diluted by some of the quirky scenes that were just a bit too long and cut into having him on screen longer.

 Beyond this simple but strange outline, I’m left with few words or evaluation of the Coens’ imagery.
 For example, is Channing Tatum at the prow of a boat being rowed in the Pacific Ocean by Communist writers to meet a Soviet submarine off Malibu (see, quirky) an image of George Washington crossing the Delaware?
 It sure looked like it … and he’s carrying a dog!

-My only criticism is that several of the scenes – from “Hobie” on the set to the Channing Tatum dance sequence to the Scarlett Johansen water scene – run just a bit too long and, well, you might say they’re a bit contrived and are the only discordant notes in the film.
+My only criticism is that several of the scenes – especially from “Hobie” on the drawing room set that can only be described as painful – run too long and, well, you might say they’re a bit contrived and are the only discordant notes in the film.
 A couple of others, including the water scene with Scarlett Johansson, try one’s patience as well, so nothing’s ever perfect!
-Except “The Godfather(s).”
+Except “The Godfather(s),” of course.

-In any case, I can’t connect any of the visual or verbal dots with any sly or obscured messages being given by the Coens other the obvious ones such as a dog named Engle (you can Google the history of communism for this one) or Brolin looking at Christ’s cross as he considers whether to take another job, but I can enjoy the film!
+In any case, I can’t connect any of the visual or verbal dots with any sly or obscured messages being given by the Coens other the obvious ones such as a dog named Engles (you can Google the history of communism for this one) or Brolin looking at Christ’s cross as he considers whether to take another job, but I can enjoy the film!

-The cast is large and impressive, and there are impressive efforts by cast members.
-Here’s my rundown on “Hail Caesar!’s” A-list cast that was handled so well by the Coens:
+The cast is large and impressive, and there are impressive efforts by its members.
+Here’s my rundown on the A-list cast of “Hail, Caesar!” that was handled so well by the Coens:

 - As I already wrote, Oscar nominee (not for this one) Brolin is pitch-perfect here.
 He just breathes and oozes the stern, all-knowing, Hollywood-wise personality of “Eddie Mannix.”
 Brolin offers everything here: His voice; his bearing; and his physical presence, which is, yes, different than his bearing.
 You couldn’t have cast a better actor.
 Further, he comes out of the gate strong and finishes the same.
 In fact, he should headline another movie about “Eddie Mannix” saving the studio.
-I haven’t seen any of Brolin’s previous work, including “” about our former president and “No Country for Old Men,” and he was nominated for “Milk” but I’ll forgive that PC stinker of a film and look forward to seeing him in “Deadpool 2” next year (click here for my review of the original).
+I haven’t seen any of Brolin’s previous work, including “” about our former president and “No Country for Old Men.”
+He was nominated for “Milk” but I’ll forgive that PC stinker of a film and look forward to seeing him in “Deadpool 2” next year (click here for my review of the original).

-- I believe the most interesting character is “Hobie Doyle,” who is played by relative Hollywood newcomer Alden Ehrenreich.
+- I believe the most interesting character is “Hobart ‘Hobie’ Doyle,” who is played by relative Hollywood newcomer Alden Ehrenreich.
 You’d initially believe he’s dense and a dunce to boot, but Ehrenreich easily brings out the best in “Hobie.”
 He goes from vacant to actually having character, some depth and capable of personal initiative.
 Ehrenreich was another perfect casting choice as I can’t think of another actor who could have done better.
 Ehrenreich has been in “Beautiful Creatures” and “Blue Jasmine.”
 He’s early in his career, so keep an eye out for his future work.

 - Oscar winner (not for this one) Tilda Swinton is briskly efficient in the roles of twin gossip columnists “Thora” and “Thessaly Thacker.”
 As each character she bustles in and out of scenes as she tries to get a “scoop” for her entertainment column in the newspaper.
 She is very solid in the role and doesn’t fall into the trap of overplaying a character almost meant to be overplayed.
 She won her Oscar for “Michael Clayton” and was also in “Burn After Reading” as well as “The Curious Case of Benjamin Button.”

 - Tatum as movie star-communist “Burt Gurney” doesn’t have much to work with here.
 He mostly does dramatic turn-looks to the camera that mock the filmmaking style of the time and does the signature dance scene and then you get glimpses of him before the boat scene.
 After that, he’s gone.
 So, here’s a grade of incomplete for Channing since there isn’t any way to judge his acting ability.
 He’s best known for his work on the “21 Jump Street” franchise with Jonah Hill (more about him in the next paragraph) and was in “Magic Mike.”